Concordium/concordium.github.io/source/shared/net/guides/overview-baker-process.rst

 ..
 Note::

-   If you plan to be a baker, Concordium recommends using the Desktop Wallet since it uses a Ledger hardware device in combination with the wallet to keep your funds secure.
+   If you plan to be a baker, Concordium recommends using the Desktop Wallet.

 Baking with Desktop Wallet
 ==========================